Deepikakolli4/Neighbourhood-Tool-Library/Readme.md

 - ![Docker up and running](docs/images/docker.png)

 # Reflection
+- Some challenges were faced when building the backend API, such as setting up JWT tokens and persisting them to localStorage.
+This was resolved with the help of Chrome DevTools (Inspect Tools).
-- significant challenge was building a reliable reservation system that prevented overlapping bookings and validated date ranges effectively, especially with considerations like time zones and edge cases (e.g., past dates or partial-day overlaps)
+- Building a reliable reservation system that prevented overlapping bookings was also challenging, especially when considering time zones and edge cases (e.g., past dates or partial-day overlaps).
-- On the frontend, achieving a clean, responsive design that displayed real-time availability and clear status indicators proved tricky, particularly when synchronizing data between the calendar view and the reservation backend.
+- On the frontend, achieving a clean, responsive design that displayed real-time availability and clear status indicators proved tricky, particularly when handling overdue reservations in the UI.
-- Lastly, setting up Docker and running it locally brought its own set of challenges around networking(port mapping), environment configuration, and service orchestration between backend and database instance.
+- Lastly, setting up Docker and running it locally brought its own set of challenges related to networking (port mapping), environment configuration, and service orchestration between the backend and the database instance.